Jeanj22/jeanc_portfolio/README.md

 ## Usage
-The Jean C Portfolio contain four sections: About Me, Work and Contact Me.
+The Jean C Portfolio contain four sections: About Me, Work, Contact Me, and Resume.

 To navigate each section, select one of the four corresponding links at the top of the page.